 This type of review allows therapy for a patient to be altered if necessary.

 Previously administered medications are evaluated to reveal trends in prescribing, administering, and dispensing of medications, including:

-- Identifying patterns to prevent inappropriate use of medications
+- Patterns of inappropriate use of medications

 This asthma is really slowing me down.
 This prescription isn't helping much.

 Tim’s asthma is not well controlled, and he uses his inhaler multiple times a day.
 Tim’s therapy should most likely be modified to prevent further medical complications.

 A pharmacist conducted a concurrent DUR at the health plan and noticed that Tim was only prescribed an as-needed inhaler.
 With the pharmacist’s recommendation to the prescriber, derived from evidence-based guidelines, Tim was prescribed a maintenance asthma medication.

 The DUR lead to recommendations to optimize Tim's care for better asthma control.
 Although another medication was added, the patient and the health plan have an overall cost savings.
 The added prescription vastly decreases Tim’s likelihood of a costly emergency room visit for a severe asthma attack and enhances Tim’s quality of life.

 Prior authorization (PA) is a process designed to ensure that the medications patients receive are safe, effective, and provide the greatest value. ePA is an automated PA process which provides real-time responses.